completed

 The programme aims to inspire and equip young people with the skills and knowledge to track and monitor the nature closest to home, become local experts and take action through science to make a real difference.

-The transformed gardens are due to open in 2024.
+The transformed gardens opened in 2024.

 Impact at a glance